jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 6. Create a cell to load the data and take care of loading/empty/failure/success states
 7. Add the cell to the page

-The last few steps will become a standard lifecycle of new features as you build a Redwood app.
+The last few steps will become a standard lifecycle of new features as you build a Cedar app.

 So far, other than a little HTML, we haven't had to do much by hand.
 And we especially didn't have to write a bunch of plumbing just to move data from one place to another.
 It makes web development a little more enjoyable, don't you think?

-We're going to add some more features to our app, but first let's take a detour to learn about how Redwood accesses our database and what these SDL and services files are for.
+We're going to add some more features to our app, but first let's take a detour to learn about how Cedar accesses our database and what these SDL and services files are for.